emilhovad/bane/README.md

 #######
-# Convert weight trained in the pjreddie framework to the tensorflow-yolov3 framework,
+# b) Convert weight trained in the pjreddie framework to the tensorflow-yolov3 framework,

 1) use the code to convert the pjreddie trained network (darknet) to the this framework, this code convert the network with only 1 colour channel